OblivionCloudControl/transit-gateway-lab/README.md

 Now that each VPC is attached to the Transit Gateway, we need to setup a routing tables that meet our requirements.
 When we created the Transit Gateway we did not select the default route table association, because that would make it possible for all VPCs to route to each other and we need a strict separation between Prod and Dev.
 We need to create two different Transit Gateway routing tables:
 - one for Egress VPC and Shared VPC because they need a route to all VPCs
-- one for Dev and Prod VPC because they need the routes to the Egress and Shared VPCs only, because we don’t include routes to Dev and Prod VPC they are not able to communicate to each other
+- one for Dev and Prod VPC because they need the routes to the Egress and Shared VPCs only.
+Because we don’t include routes to Dev and Prod VPC they are not able to communicate to each other.

-First create the routing table for Egress and Shared VPC
+First create the routing table for Egress and Shared VPC.

   ![Create Transit Gateway Routing Tables](images/lab-create-routing-tables.png)